vhive-serverless/vHive/docs/quickstart_guide.md

     # EITHER
     sudo screen -dmS vhive bash -c "./vhive > >(tee -a /tmp/vhive-logs/vhive.stdout) 2> >(tee -a /tmp/vhive-logs/vhive.stderr >&2)"
     # OR
-    sudo screen -dmS vhive bash -c "./vhive -snapshots > >(tee -a /tmp/vhive-logs/vhive.stdout) 2> >(tee -a /tmp/vhive-logs/vhive.stderr >&2)"
+    sudo screen -dmS vhive bash -c "./vhive -snapshots 'local' > >(tee -a /tmp/vhive-logs/vhive.stdout) 2> >(tee -a /tmp/vhive-logs/vhive.stderr >&2)"
     ```
     > **Note:**
     >
-    > By default, the microVMs are booted, `-snapshots` enables snapshots after the 2nd invocation of each function.
+    > By default, the microVMs are booted, `-snapshots <local|remote>` enables snapshots after the 2nd invocation of each function.
     >
     > If `-snapshots` and `-upf` are specified, the snapshots are accelerated with the Record-and-Prefetch (REAP)
     technique that we described in our ASPLOS'21